levietduc0712/Machine_Learning_Docker/README.md

 # Project Title

 The Face Mask Detection Web Application is a tool designed to detect whether individuals in images are wearing face masks or not.
-Developed by Viet Duc, this web application utilizes machine learning models to analyze images and provide real-time feedback on the presence of face masks.
+Developed by me, this web application utilizes machine learning models to analyze images and provide real-time feedback on the presence of face masks.

 ## Prerequisites